The Magical County Of Rutland in England’s Midlands

 Oakham Castle is one of my most favorite historic buildings in the whole of England.
 It really is just a magical place.
 A Norman castle, which is another Grade I listed building, which Oakham proudly boasts.
 The castle dates back to 1180.
 The centuries for which the castle has stood always takes my breath away!

-Within the castle, in the great hall, the walls are covered in horseshoes, each unique with their own story to tell.
+Within the castle, in the great hall, the walls are covered in horseshoes, each unique with its own story to tell.
 With well over two hundred horseshoes, given by people which include, royalty, earls, and dukes.
 An early horseshoe was left by King Edward IV in 1470.
 The horseshoes are an incredible sight to see, a must to go and see!
 You will be amazed by all the history within those castle walls.

 I am a flutist and I was given the fantastic opportunity to play in the Castle, it was an incredible experience.
 Hearing my music echo around the walls gave me goosebumps!